untangled-lang/untangled/README.md

 - Run `make docs` to generate a PDF of the Language Reference Manual.
 The generated PDF appears at `docs/untangled.pdf`.
 Requires a recent version Node.js.
 - Run `make test-ast` to run all ast tests inside of the tests/ast folder
-- Run `make test-semants` to run all tests inside of the tests/semantics folder
+- Run `make test-semant` to run all tests inside of the tests/semant folder
 - Run `make test-e2e` to run all tests inside of the tests/e2e folder
 - Run `make clean` to remove artifacts of all of these